Action and Activism

 We will look at social harmony, environmental harmony and spiritual harmony and include:

 We will have speakers from across the university - staff and students - and the community.
-The full programme will be announced in early 2018.
+See here for the Speakers and Presenters.

 What is Harmony?